 The Crime Survey for England and Wales (CSEW), formerly known as the British Crime Survey (BCS), is a face-to-face victimisation survey in which people resident in households in England and Wales are asked about their experiences of a range of crimes in the 12 months prior to the interview.
-Respondents to the survey are also asked about their attitudes towards different crime-related issues, such as the police and the criminal justice system and perceptions of crime and anti-social behaviour.
+Respondents to the survey are also asked about their attitudes towards different crime-related issues, such as the police and the criminal justice system, and perceptions of crime and anti-social behaviour.

-Following crime statistics reviews (Smith, 2006; Statistics Commission, 2006) and feasibility work (Pickering et al., 2008) the CSEW was extended to include 10 to 15 year olds1 from January 2009.
-The first results for this age group were published in Millard and Flatley, 2010 as experimental statistics.
+Following crime statistics reviews (Smith, 2006; Statistics Commission, 2006) and feasibility work (Pickering et al., 2008) the CSEW was extended to include children aged 10 to 152 from January 2009.
+The first results for this age group were published as Experimental Statistics in 2010 in the Experimental statistics on victimisation of children aged 10 to 15: British Crime Survey year ending December 2009 statistical bulletin.
 Estimates of victimisation against children are presented within the quarterly statistical bulletins on crime in England and Wales.

-The key aim of the CSEW is to provide robust trends for the crime types and population it covers; the survey does not aim to provide an absolute count of crime and has notable exclusions.
-The CSEW currently excludes fraud (see below) and those crimes often termed as 'victimless' (for example, possession of drugs).
+The main aim of the CSEW is to provide robust trends for the crime types and population it covers; the survey does not aim to provide an absolute count of crime and has notable exclusions.
+The CSEW excludes those crimes often termed as "victimless" (for example, possession of drugs).
 As a survey that asks people whether they have experienced victimisation, homicides cannot be included.
-The CSEW does not cover the population living in group residences (for example, care homes or halls of residence) or other institutions, nor does it cover crime against commercial or public sector bodies.
-Following a recommendation made in the National Statistician's review of crime statistics (National Statistician, 2011), the Home Office commissioned a new survey of business crime to run from 2012.
-Detailed findings for the latest Commercial Victimisation Survey (CVS) 2015 were published by the Home Office in April 2016.
-A summary of results are also incorporated in ONS quarterly crime statistics bulletins.
+The CSEW does not cover the population living in group residences (for example, care homes or student halls of residence) or other institutions, nor does it cover crime against commercial or public sector bodies.
+Following a recommendation made in the National Statistician's review of crime statistics, published in 2011, the Home Office commissioned a new survey of business crime to run from 2012.
+Detailed findings for the latest Commercial Victimisation Survey (CVS) 2016 were published by the Home Office in May 2017.
+A summary of key results are also incorporated in our quarterly crime statistics bulletins.

-For the crime types and population it covers, the CSEW provides a better reflection of the true extent of crime experienced by the population resident in households in England and Wales than police recorded statistics because the survey includes crimes that are not reported to, or recorded by, the police.
-The primary purpose of the CSEW is to provide national level estimates but some headline figures are available at regional level.
+For the crime types and population it covers, the CSEW provides a better reflection of the true extent of crime experienced by the population resident in households in England and Wales than police recorded statistics, because the survey includes crimes that are not reported to, or recorded by, the police.
+The primary purpose of the CSEW is to provide national-level estimates but some headline figures are available at regional level.